American Express Serve vs Bluebird by American Express Card 2023 Review

 |Unique ways to spend||Ability to write checks||None|

-Prepaid Card Monthly fees: American Express Bluebird Costs Less
+Prepaid Card Monthly fees: Bluebird by American Express Costs Less

-Monthly fees are absolute turnoffs.
+Monthly fees are an absolute turn off.
 You hate them.
 I hate them.
+Everyone hates them.
 But with prepaid cards, monthly fees are often unavoidable, which is why it is so refreshing to see that American Express offers consumer-friendly fee policies.

-Meanwhile, the Serve card carries a monthly fee of $1 per month (free in NY, TX and VT), which can be waived with any direct deposit of $500 per month.
+Meanwhile, the American Express Serve card carries a monthly fee of $1 per month (but it's free in NY, TX, and VT).
+This monthly fee can be waived with any direct deposit of $500 per month.

-Fund reloads: American Express Bluebird is Easier to Reload
+Fund reloads: American Express Bluebird Offers More Options

 ATM access: Tied

-Regardless of what type of account you have, you want to know that you can access your money whenever you want to, preferably for free.
+Regardless of what type of account you have, you want to know that you can access your money whenever you want to, preferably for free, right?
 Who wants to fork over a few bucks every time you withdraw cash?
-You certainly don’t want to.
+No one.

-- Serve: Cash withdrawals are free at all MoneyPass ATMs.
+Both cards have free cash withdrawals at all MoneyPass ATMs.
 All other withdrawals cost $2.50 each (surcharge possible)